Nuclear reactor: Current technologies

 Most LMFBRs are of this type.
-The TOPAZ, BN-350 and BN-600 in USSR; Superphénix in France; and Fermi-I in the United States were reactors of this type.
-The sodium is relatively easy to obtain and work with, and it also manages to actually prevent corrosion on the various reactor parts immersed in it.
+The TOPAZ, BN-350 and BN-600 in the USSR; Superphénix in France; and Fermi-I in the United States were reactors of this type.
+The sodium is relatively easy to obtain and work with, and it also helps prevent corrosion on the various reactor parts immersed in it.
 However, sodium explodes violently when exposed to water, so care must be taken, but such explosions would not be more violent than (for example) a leak of superheated fluid from a pressurized-water reactor.
 The Monju reactor in Japan suffered a sodium leak in 1995 and could not be restarted until May 2010.
-The EBR-I, the first reactor to have a core meltdown, in 1955, was also a sodium-cooled reactor.
+The EBR-I, the first reactor to have a core meltdown (in 1955), was also a sodium-cooled reactor.